RetroDECK/ES-DE/THEMES-LEGACY.md

 * `size` - type: NORMALIZED_PAIR.
     - If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the image's aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR.
     - The image will be resized as large as possible so that it fits within this size and maintains its aspect ratio.
 Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis (e.g. with a game's image metadata).
 * `origin` - type: NORMALIZED_PAIR.
     - Where on the image `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the image exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
     - angle in degrees that the image should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
 * `rotationOrigin` - type: NORMALIZED_PAIR.
     - Point around which the image will be rotated.
 Default is `0.5 0.5`.
 * `path` - type: PATH.
     - Path to the image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
 * `default` - type: PATH.
     - Path to default image file.
 Default image will be displayed when selected game does not have an image.
 * `tile` - type: BOOLEAN.
     - If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
 * `color` - type: COLOR.
     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `visible` - type: BOOLEAN.
-    - If true, component will be rendered, otherwise rendering will be skipped.
+    - If true, element will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
 * `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.
+    - z-index value for element.
+Elements will be rendered in order of z-index value from low to high.

 #### video